HiraZaidii/pythonproject/README.md

 ## Features

 A classic battleship game that has a board/grid of 5 by 5.
-The board is presented by the letter "O" You can hit the ship by inserting a number for row and a number for column.
+The board is presented by the letter "O" You can hit the ship by inserting a number from 0 to 4 for the row and for the column.
 The program will give you a reply in text everytime you take a turn.
 Once you do hit a spot the grid will show a "X" on that spot.
 You have 3 turns.

 ## Testing